Surprise Confession, Chap. 1

 "Well for Pete's sake, don't just stand there flapping your gums, Caity girl," Mom said, "just tell me already!"

 "Sorry, Mom," I said.
-Well, here goes, I said to myself, taking a deep breath.
+Well, here goes, I thought, taking a deep breath.
 "Mom—I hope you're sittin' down, 'cause you're not gonna believe this—but String finally came around to our way of thinking.
 Tonight he—he told me he loves me, Mom."
 Suddenly, an ear-piercing scream came over the phone, and I jerked the receiver away from my ear until Mom had calmed down.
 "Mom?
 You okay?"
 I asked, concerned.
-I'm surprised she didn't faint, I said to myself.
+I'm surprised she didn't faint, I thought.

 "Yeah, Caity, I'm fine.
 I just can't believe what you're tellin' me!
 Do you mean to say that this Hawke fella you've been so bent outta shape over finally pulled his head out of his hind end about you?"